Product has been added to the basket

 We offer students a generous discount.
 Please verify your student status by either registering with your student email address, or by uploading a photograph or your student identification/acceptance letter.

-The society offers a limited number of concessionary rates for those in financial hardship.
+The Society offers a limited number of concessionary rates for those in financial hardship.
 Please contact [email protected].
 (Please note you may be required to provide details/evidence to support your application for this rate.)